volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Https Auto Cert

-or a DNS CNAME record should be created in your DNS provider's portal..
+or a DNS CNAME record should be created in your DNS provider's portal(only for Domains not managed by F5 Distributed Cloud)..

 `add_hsts` - (Optional) Add HTTP Strict-Transport-Security response header (`Bool`).